 I like to take my hourly wage, write it on a post-it note, and stick it in my wallet.
 That way, it’s there, staring me in the face as a reminder of how much more work I have to put in if I buy this $300 leg lamp.

 Substitute another free or cheap activity for shopping.

 Shopping can be a great way to pass the time or alleviate boredom.
 I get it, and I do it too.
 But is it worth going into more debt?
 Why not spend that time going for a walk, cleaning out your garage, or making extra money instead?

 It’s so easy to give in to peer pressure when shopping (that’ll look great on you!).
 Strengthen your “saying no” muscles and build them up.
 If you are still struggling to say no, then…

 Find other ways to spend time with friends or family.

 Why not find another way to have fun together that isn’t as costly?
-Maybe it’s a $5 coffee and a walk, playing board games, or binge watching the latest season of The Great British Baking Show (I like to fancy myself a non-practicing amateur baker).
+Even a special occasion doesn’t have to be expensive.
+Maybe it’s a $5 coffee and a walk, playing board games or binge-watching the latest season of The Great British Baking Show (I like to fancy myself a non-practicing amateur baker).
 What’s important is spending time with them, not buying stuff.
 Talk to them and be honest about your struggle and why you want to change.
-Chances are, they’d love to support you and could probably use a break from spending money as well!
+Chances are, your family member would love to support you and could probably use a break from spending money as well!